 FREE SHIPPING on $99 or more (within the contiguous United States)

-Sage: a traditional herb with a classic aroma - plus a host of amazing health benefits that can impact your brain and body
+Sage: A traditional herb with a classic aroma can greatly improve your brain health

 There's no question about it: people have long known about the health benefits of sage.
 Indeed, this herb has had a place in traditional cultures throughout history, from ceremonial uses among Native Americans to a plant-based remedy for respiratory issues, stomach problems, and toothaches in ancient Egypt.
 Medicinal uses aside, sage also remains one of the culinary world's most beloved herbs, as it enhances both sweet and savory dishes thanks to its earthy, piney, and citrusy aroma.